Andremassa/Server-Client-Script/README.md

-# dsfc - Dumb scripts for class
+# Dumb scripts for class

 This is a script im working on to install a moodle and joomla web server with MySQL